 MCS offers a number of music awards to boys and girls entering the Sixth Form.
 Candidates must be under the age of 17 on 1st September in the year of entry.
 We advise that candidates should be at least Grade 8 Distinction standard on one or more instruments as a minimum for application for the scholarship.
+Ideally, the candidate would have taken practical examinations and so have developed the all-round musical skills that these examinations develop.
+Candidates who have only done online performance exams will be given additional tests of sight-reading, scales and aural tests to ensure that these skills have been developed.

-At present, a full Scholarship is worth £300 per annum and an Exhibition is worth £200 per annum.
-Both carry with them free tuition in one instrument (currently worth £978 per annum).
+Music Scholarships carry with them free tuition in one instrument (currently worth £1192.50 per annum).
 Awards of free tuition are also made to other deserving candidates.
 Additional sums may be available on completion of a means-tested bursary form.

 Candidates are judged as much upon musical potential as they are upon attainment.
-Each is perceived as a unique individual, and a specific musical profile is not a prerequisite to success in the auditions.
+Each is perceived as a unique individual, and a specific musical profile is not a prerequisite to success in the auditions

-Music Scholarship auditions for pupils entering the Sixth Form in September 2020 will take place on Wednesday 29th January 2020.
-The closing date for entries is Friday 10th January 2020.
+Music Scholarship auditions for pupils entering the Sixth Form in September 2025 will take place on Wednesday 29th January 2025.
+The closing date for entries is Friday 6th December 2024.

-At the audition, which will last about 40 minutes, candidates will be asked to perform:
+At the audition, which will last about 30 minutes, candidates will be asked to perform:

-- one prepared piece on each of the instruments that the candidate is offering (including voice if applicable).
-When choosing a piece it is always better to choose a piece the candidate knows well and which shows his/her musicality, rather than attempt a harder piece which is less comfortably known.
+• one prepared piece on each of the instruments that the candidate plays (including voice if applicable), even if the second instrument is not Grade 8 standard.

+When choosing a piece, it is always better to choose a piece the candidate knows well and which shows his/her musicality, rather than attempt a harder piece which is less comfortably known.
 If the candidate is only offering one instrument then two contrasting pieces should be performed.
-The school will provide an accompanist for the candidates if required and there will be time to rehearse before the audition. - sight-reading on the main instrument - a short piece of unaccompanied sight-singing - aural tests (melody and rhythm recall, interval pitching and recognition) - viva voce questions to assess pupils' knowledge of musical theory and to discuss their interests.
+The school will provide an accompanist for the candidates if required and there will be time to rehearse before the audition.